Organic Plant Protection Experiment in the Nagy-Somló Wine Region

 The Aim of the Experiment

-In 2020 we conducted a new experiment, partly using the copper-replacement tests of the RELACS Horizon 2020 project, and partly through training to support the transition of the Nagy-Somló wine region to organic farming (organized by Biocont Magyarország Kft. and the wine-growing community).
-The aim was to assess whether it would be possible to protect against grape downy mildew (Plasmopara viticola) in organic plant protection while also reducing the use of copper-based fungicides – a mainstay of organic plant protection – in the interests of sustainability.
+In 2020 we conducted a new experiment following up the copper-replacement tests of the RELACS Horizon 2020 project, and thus, supporting the transition of the Nagy-Somló wine region to organic farming (catalyzed by the Biocont Magyarország Kft. and the wine-growing community).
+The aim was to assess whether it would be possible to protect against grape downy mildew (Plasmopara viticola) in organic while also reducing the use of copper-based fungicides – a mainstay of organic plant protection – in the interests of sustainability.
 We have previously (in Agrofórum 2020/5) explained in greater detail the concerns regarding the excessive/overly blunt use of copper for plant protection purposes, which primarily relate to its accumulation in the soil, leading to unfavourable conditions for many useful living organisms.
 In addition, according to European Union directives, the total amount of copper used in organic farming may not exceed 28 kg across 7 years, i.e. an average of 4 kg/ha per year.

 Presentation of the experimental area